efrainenc/Project-1-Game/planning.md

 A wireframe of your "main" game screen:

-(Pen and paper sketch is fine, but many students find [https://www.figma.com/](https://www.figma.com/) helpful)
+I did pen and paper sketch